2017 Cadillac CTS-V review

 Curious how Cadillac CTS-V trims differ?
 Use our side-by-side vehicle comparison to see the differences and similarities

-Base 2WD 4D Sedan
+Base 4D Sedan 2WD

 Standard Features